-The Department expects that annual vapor leak testing under proposed section 129.61a would cost approximately \$750 for each facility each year or approximately \$1 million for all GDFs subject to this proposed rulemaking.
-Increased annual repair costs would likely average \$500 or less per GDF (\$1.0 million/1,981 GDFs).
-These repairs would include replacing the P/V vent valves, broken hoses and nozzles and other repairs to underground piping.
+The Department expects that annual vapor leak testing under section 129.61a will cost approximately \$750 for each facility each year or approximately \$1 million for all GDFs subject to this final-form rulemaking.
+Increased annual repair costs will likely average \$500 or less per GDF (\$1.0 million/1,981 GDFs).
+These repairs include replacing the P/V vent valves, broken hoses and nozzles and other repairs to underground piping.
 It was assumed that the vapor leak testing and repair costs would increase approximately 2% per year.
 At retail GDFs, typically, the largest cost in repair is caused when drivers drive off with the nozzle still placed in the fill pipe.
 No data exists for how often the GDF recovers the costs of this activity from the GDF customer.
 The average 3-year replacement cycle for hose kits was assumed.
-This proposed rulemaking would require an additional cost of \$64.50 per hose kit per year.
-Owners and operators of GDFs with more refueling points would pay more for hose kit repair.
-The total annual repair costs for hose kits are estimated to be \$1.1 million more than would be required for compliance under the NESHAP (Replacing low permeation hoses and ECO nozzles under this proposed rulemaking would cost approximately \$2.8 million annually and, replacing conventional hoses and nozzles under the NESHAP would cost approximately \$1.2 million.
+This final-form rulemaking requires an additional cost of \$64.50 per hose kit per year.
+Owners and operators of GDFs with more refueling points will pay more for hose kit repair.
+The total annual repair costs for hose kits are estimated to be \$1.1 million more than required for compliance under the NESHAP (Replacing low permeation hoses and ECO nozzles under this final-form rulemaking will cost approximately \$2.8 million annually and, replacing conventional hoses and nozzles under the NESHAP will cost approximately \$1.2 million.
 The difference of \$1.6 million minus a 30% tax deduction for businesses results in the \$1.1 million extra cost.)
-By Department estimates, vapor leak testing and performing necessary repairs would save the owner or operator of a GDF, depending on the throughput of the GDF, between \$400 and \$6,000 per year by reducing gasoline evaporation from USTs.
-The regulated community would save from \$1.0 million to \$1.7 million through reducing gasoline evaporation by reducing leaks.
+By Department estimates, vapor leak testing and performing necessary repairs will save the owner or operator of a GDF, depending on the throughput of the GDF, between \$400 and \$6,000 per year by reducing gasoline evaporation from USTs.
+The regulated community will save from \$1.3 million to \$2.3 million through reducing gasoline evaporation by reducing leaks.

-The costs and savings described in this response were reduced 30% for the tax deductions that businesses would receive from investing in capital and performing testing and repairs, although the tax benefit may be larger than 30% in some instances.
+The costs and savings described in this response were reduced 30% for the tax deductions that businesses are anticipated to receive from investing in capital and performing testing and repairs, although the tax benefit may be larger than 30% in some instances.